drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/02-customising-layouts-and-styles.md

 ## Concepts

 Jekyll resolves theme files in a strict precedence order: **your repo first, the theme gem second.** For any path Jekyll looks up - `_layouts/default.html`, `_includes/head.html`, `_sass/minima/_base.scss`, `assets/main.css` - it checks your repo before the gem.
 If your repo has a file at that path, the gem's copy is shadowed entirely.
 There is no merge; there is no partial override.
 Either your file wins, or the gem's does.
-That binary is the mechanic that makes targeted customisation pleasant and broad customisation painful.
+That binary is the mechanic that makes targeted customization pleasant and broad customization painful.

 The practical implication is that you should copy *only* the file you want to change.
 If you want a different `<head>`, copy `_includes/head.html` into your repo and edit it.
 If you want a different page skeleton, copy `_layouts/default.html`.
 Leave the rest in the gem.
 Your diff with the theme is now exactly the files you've touched - when `minima` ships a fix, you `bundle update minima` and inherit it everywhere except the files you've taken responsibility for.
 Compare that to forking the whole theme, where every file is yours and every upstream fix is a merge.